-- Application Layer: HTTP, FTP, telnet
+- Application Layer: HTTP, FTP, SSH

-- Transport Layer: TCP, UDP
+- Transport Layer: TCP, UDP, QUIC

 - Internet Layer: IP, ICMP

-- Link Layer: device driver
+- Link Layer: MAC, device driver

-- Layer 7: Application Layer: HTTP, FTP
+- Layer 7: Application Layer (HTTP, FTP, BGP, SNMP)

 - Layer 6: Presentation Layer

-- Layer 5: Session Layer: controls the dialogues (connections) between computers.
+- Layer 5: Session Layer, controls the dialogues (connections) between computers.

-- Layer 4: Transport Layer: TCP, UDP
+- Layer 4: Transport Layer (TCP, UDP)

-- Layer 3: Network Layer
+- Layer 3: Network Layer (IP, ICMP)

-- Layer 2: Data Link Layer
+- Layer 2: Data Link Layer.

 - Media Access Control (MAC) layer

 - Point-to-Point Protocol (PPP)

 - In TCP/IP model, Internet Layer is a subset of OSI model's network layer.
 It describes only one type of network architecture: the internet.

 - OSI's top 3 layers (application, presentation and session) are not distinguished separately in TCP/IP model.